tdavis0831/notthrowingawaymytrot/content/blog/feb_28/index.md

 First off, I will say, I really don’t care how anyone identifies in any capacity.
 If you ran once in high school and never again and feel like you’re a runner, good for you.

 For me, being a runner was something that you achieved, that you can be proud of.
-If I walk my dog am I a dog walker?
+If I walk my dog, am I a dog walker?
 If I paint my house, am I a painter?
 If I went swimming in a lake once, does that make me a swimmer?
 So why are we so fast to call someone who runs a few times a runner?

 I think part of this sentiment is inclusion, running is a hard action.
 To continue to run over and over, to show up- who really wants do to this initially?
 I think by making the term runner inclusive, it helps people not give up on running.
 But I personally never felt like a runner until last night.